home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ### Create Entry

 When the result is "Create Entry", an entry will be created and passed to the parent of the flow manager.
 A success message is shown to the user and the flow is finished.
-You create an entry by passing a title and data.
+You create an entry by passing a title, data and optionally options.
 The title can be used in the UI to indicate to the user which entry it is.
-Data can be any data type, as long as it is JSON serializable.
+Data and options can be any data type, as long as they are JSON serializable.
+Options are used for mutable data, for example a radius.
+Whilst Data is used for immutable data that isn't going to change in an entry, for example location data.

 ```python
 class ExampleConfigFlow(data_entry_flow.FlowHandler):